You may have just started thinking about retirement. Or you may have taken an early retirement and are now thinking you may go back to work.

 - turning a hobby into a business, e.g. a quilter starting an online quilting supply business

-Looking for the flexibility that will let you spend more time with family or pursue other interests like travel or hobbies?
-You may want to
+Work the alternativesDo you want to spend more time with family or pursue other interests like travel or hobbies?
+To find this flexibility, you may want to:

 - explore alternatives to full-time employment